Somali Civil War (2009–present): Foreign involvement

-African Union Mission in Somalia (AMISOM)
+African Union Mission

 The African Union has deployed more than 16,000 soldiers to Somalia, mandated to support transitional governmental structures, implement a national security plan, train the Somali security forces, and assist in creating a secure environment for the delivery of humanitarian aid.
-As part of its duties, AMISOM also supports the Transitional Federal Government's forces in their battle against Al-Shabaab militants.
+As part of its duties, AMISOM also supports the Transitional Federal Government's forces in their battle against al-Shabaab militants.

 AMISOM was created by the African Union's Peace and Security Council on 19 January 2007 with an initial six-month mandate.
 On 21 February 2007 the United Nations Security Council approved the mission's mandate.
 Subsequent six-monthly renewals of AMISOM's mandate by the African Union Peace and Security Council have also been authorised by the United Nations Security Council.

 AMISOM's UN mandate was extended for a further six months in August 2008 by UNSCR 1831.
 The AMISOM's mandate has been extended each period that it has been up for review.
 It is now set to be reviewed again on 16 January 2013.

 On 12 November 2013, the UN Security Council adopted SC Resolution 2124 (2013) extending AMISOM's mandate from 28 February 2014 to 31 October 2014.
 Acting upon the force's request, the resolution also increases AMISOM's maximum authorized strength from 17,731 to 22,126 troops.

-The force, which has been reportedly engaged in fighting in Mogadishu and throughout the country, has reportedly suffered significant casualties during their mission, although no precise figures have been issued by the contributing countries.
+The force, which has fought throughout the country, has reportedly suffered significant casualties during their mission, although no precise figures have been issued by the contributing countries.

+In March 2022, the 14-year-long AMISOM mission changed its name to the African Union Transition Mission in Somalia (ATMIS).
+It was announced that it was hoped that ATMIS's mandate would end in 2024.
+ATMIS consists of troops from the East African nations of Burundi, Djibouti, Ethiopia, Kenya, and Uganda.